-At only 22, Iveen Chepkemoi is already one of the brightest young talents in women’s road racing.
+At only 23, Iveen Chepkemoi is already one of the brightest young talents in women’s road racing.
 She is currently ranked 76th in the world by the sport’s governing body, World Athletics, in women’s road running.
 After placing 6th representing her native country of Kenya in the 1500m at the IAAF World Youth Championships in the Ukraine, Iveen has continued to excel as a professional.
 Iveen had a huge breakthrough last year when she set personal bests at multiple distances including the 5K (15:51), 10K (31:57), 15K (49:09) and 10 Mile (51:43).
 In 2019 she also placed 4th at the B.A.A.
 10K, 2nd at the HAP Crim 10 Miler in Flint, MI , 2nd at the Boilermaker 15K in Utica , NY, and 4th at the Lilac Bloomsday 12K in Spokane, WA.
 In October, she went toe-to-toe with Molly Huddle to be the runner-up at the Reebok Boston 10K (formerly Tufts 10K) for Women, losing by only 6 seconds while setting her 10K personal best of 31:57.
 Iveen’s success on the roads has continued in 2020.
-In February she won the Great Aloha Run in Honolulu, traversing the 8.2 mile course in 42:32 and in March was the champion of the Birmingham (AL) Wine 10K in a time of 32:04, establishing a new course record by almost 2 minutes.
+Before COVID-19 shut down road racing in the middle of March 2020, Iveen won the Great Aloha Run in Honolulu, traversing the 8.2 mile course in 42:32.
+In early March, she was the champion of the Birmingham (AL) Wine 10K in a time of 32:04, establishing a new course record by almost 2 minutes.
 Iveen lives with her family in Kericho, Kenya and trains at altitude in Colorado Springs under coach Dominic Korir when she comes to the US to compete.

 Hometown – Kericho, Kenya